Secuoyas-Experience/covid-19-es/README.md

 This repo is intended to extend the resources publicly provided by the Spanish Health Ministry and other Regional Health Agencies in Spain.

-We have put together **7 datasets** for the different Autonomous Communinites in Spain at different administrative levels:
+We have put together **11 datasets** for the different Autonomous Communinites in Spain at different administrative levels.

+> The Dataset for Navarra is COMING SOON

 ### At the Autonomous Autonomy Level (CCAA)- 3 Datasets